 After becoming president, Lincoln checked out stacks of books from the Library of Congress and learned the art of warfare and commanding troops in battle mainly through this reading.

-Both George Washington and Abraham Lincoln took responsibility and ownership for their education.
+Both George Washington and Abraham Lincoln share one thing in common when it comes to these men’s schooling—they each took responsibility and ownership for their education.
 Although they both received little formal education, they were determined to become lifelong learners.
 Committing to self-education, they read any book they could get their hands on and engaged in conversations with others to learn various subjects and skills.
 Their humble pursuit of wisdom and love for God and country prepared both Washington and Lincoln to meet some of the most significant challenges any American presidents ever faced.
 As we go throughout this Presidents’ Day, let’s keep in mind that to become lifelong learners and leaders, we must take ownership of our education.

 The ownership these men took of their education is what our middle and high school level Challenge programs strive to instill in students.
 If you’re not yet a Classical Conversations member and you’re interested in our community-based approach to homeschooling, we’d love to hear from you!
 To learn more, click here.